rayb/epf_skeleton/README.md

 See [epf](https://github.com/GroupTalent/epf) for more info.

+## Getting Started

+By default edit mode is turned off and you can only add new objects.
+Turn it on by clicking the edit icon on the right side of the Foos Header.

+## The Epf way

-(epf_skeleton) is a practical complement to the existing epf documentation.
+Epf_skeleton is a practical complement to the existing epf documentation.
 It primarily shows:
+* how simple and solid epf makes handling parent/child relationships
 * how simple and solid epf makes handling parent/child relationships
 * how to use and when to call session vs child session
 * how to use child sessions in new and edit situations